-If you find my posts and website helpful, then please share the links with your friends and family, hopeforcompletehealing.com.
-The information is copyright protected and no part of the posts or my book may be reproduced without proper citation to Joyce Hanscom.
+All verses are from the English Standard Bible.
+If you find my posts and website helpful, please share the links with your friends and family, hopeforcompletehealing.com.
+The information is copyright protected, and no part of the posts or my book may be reproduced without proper citation to Joyce Hanscom.

 Contact me at firstname.lastname@example.org, and ask for a PDF of Eight Prayers from the Bible.
-The prayers are for the Spirit of wisdom, renewal, spiritual strength, knowledge of His will, virtues of God, non-believers, 23rd Psalm, and victory.
-Please leave your name so I know you are a real person making the request.
+The prayers are for the Spirit of wisdom, renewal, spiritual strength, knowledge of His will, virtues of God, salvation for non-believers, 23rd Psalm, and victory.
+Please leave your name, so I know you are a real person making the request.

 P.S.: Experiencing a lasting change in your life depends on having a right relationship with God the Father through believing in His Son Jesus Christ and obeying His command to love (1 John 3).